Pasifika-Web3-Tech-Hub/pasifika-fe/README.md

 ## Technical Advantages of Our Interoperability Approach

 Our platform operates across three complementary EVM Compatible chains: Linea, RSK (Rootstock), and Arbitrum.
-This wasn't a random selection, but a deliberate strategy to leverage the unique strengths of each while ensuring seamless interoperability:
+This wasn't a random selection, but a deliberate strategy to leverage the unique strengths of each while ensuring seamless interoperability for the Pasifika Exchange - the first dedicated digital asset exchange for Pacific Islands:

 ### Linea: Scaling With Zero Knowledge
 Linea's zkEVM Layer-2 technology dramatically reduces transaction costs while maintaining Ethereum's robust security model.
 For communities where every fraction of a cent matters, this efficiency is crucial for financial inclusion.